NYFA's Broadcast Journalism Program is offered at our New York Campus only.

 Broadcast Journalism Alumni

-By enrolling in the broadcast journalism school at the New York Film Academy, students learn the many different skills required to find employment after graduation.
-Below are some of the positions our alumni have served in along with networks they have worked for.
+By enrolling in the Broadcast Journalism School at the New York Film Academy, students learn the many different skills required to find employment after graduation.
+Below are some of the positions our alumni have served in along with a selection of networks they have worked for.